quicwg/ops-drafts/draft-ietf-quic-manageability.md

 detail.

-The QUIC handshake can normally be recognized on the wire through at least four datagrams called "Client Initial", "Server Initial", and "Client Completion", and "Server Completion", for purposes of this illustration, as shown in {{fig-handshake}}.
+The QUIC handshake can normally be recognized on the wire through at least four datagrams labelled "Client Initial", "Server Initial", and "Client Completion", and "Server Completion", in the illustration shown in
+{{fig-handshake}}.

 Packets in the handshake belong to three separate cryptographic and transport contexts ("Initial", which contains observable payload, and "Handshake" and